What is RSOC and How Does It Work: The Ultimate Guide

 Since users engage with the content before clicking on the ads, they are likely more informed about the topic and thus more highly qualified.
 Also, this kind of setup allows Google to deliver higher quality ads that match the content of the page.
 These factors typically result in higher RPCs (revenue-per-click).

-Another improvement for the website owner is the possibility to add more monetization options (e.g., affiliate links, AdSense), which was not possible previously with search arbitrage.
+Another improvement for the website owner is the possibility to add more monetization options.
+As explained above, apart from ads you can also add affiliate links on your page or enable Google AdSense, which was not possible previously with traditional search arbitrage.

 Finally, content pages also lead to less compliance issues, and they are suitable for more traffic sources.
 This overall improved experience for all parties is a strong indication that Google will continue moving in this direction going forward.